I may earn a commission if you make a purchase through the product links on this page at no extra cost to you.

 5. Breastfeeding must-haves: Breast pump

 Breastfeeding is one of the most important activities to keep your baby alive and healthy.
 It is almost the same thing as your baby sucking.
 A breast pump helps to increase milk supply because of its sucking motion.
 It is very useful whenever your baby is not latching on correctly as it helps to prevent the accumulation of milk that can cause pain.
-It is also useful when you are at work, traveling, or just want to have the time to yourself.
+It is also useful when you are at work, traveling, or just want to have time to yourself.
 Someone else can help feed the baby with your breast milk at such a time.

 There are two types of breast pumps – manual and electric.

 The manual breast pump is cheap compared to the electric pump.
-It doesn’t produce much noise like the electric.
+It doesn’t produce much noise like the electric pumps.
 It is handy and you can take it with you wherever you are going.
 However, you will need to press the pump level to achieve suction and this requires squeezing that can cause cramping.
 It is also slow, so it is best to use it at home.

 A good example of a manual breast pump is the New Medela Harmony breast pump.

 The electric breast pump is expensive but very effective.
 It pumps very fast and you can have a higher volume of milk than the manual pump.
 It takes only 15 minutes to pump with the electric pump while it takes 45 minutes to do with a manual pump.
 You can pump your breasts hands-free with the electric pump.

-The New Medela Pump in Style with MaxFlow is designed for moms who pump several times per day.
+The New Medela Pump in Style with MaxFlow is designed for moms who pump several times daily.
 It comes with a microfiber bag, double pumping kit, cooler system, etc. The electric pump helps to increase your milk production greatly.

 6. Breastfeeding must-haves: Pumping bra